skulltech/sumit-ghosh.com/_posts/2020-03-03-access-linux-partitions-from-windows-vm-samba.md

 title: "Accessing Linux Partitions from Windows through a VM and Samba"
 showcase: true
 tags:
-  - Linux
+  - linux
-  - Windows
+  - windows
-  - Samba
+  - samba
-  - Sysadmin
+  - sysadmin
 ---

 You must’ve faced the problem of accessing Linux partitions—such as ext4—from Windows if you’re running a dual boot setup.
 There are a few solutions to this ::